 Nitrogen, phosphorus, and potassium all serve a different purpose:

-- Nitrogen boosts fast growth and dark green color.
+• Nitrogen boosts fast growth and helps achieve a dark green lawn color.

-So, if your main goal is to make your lawn grow faster and greener, you’ll want a high-nitrogen fertilizer.
+So, if you’re looking for a fertilizer for grass to make your lawn grow faster and greener, you’ll want a high-nitrogen content fertilizer.

 A soil test can help you figure out what NPK to look for in your fertilizer because the results tell you which nutrients your soil contains and which ones it’s lacking.